Custom Cement Tile Pattern

 I recommend at least 20% overage for waste, cuts, and borders.
 Why so much?

 A custom cement tile pattern is a decorative design.
-Even a skilled tile installer may not get more than 1 cut from a tile.
-So naturally, there is more waste involved with installing a decorative tile vs. a solid color tile.
+Even a skilled tile installer may not get more than one cut from a tile.
+So naturally, more waste is involved with installing a decorative tile vs. a solid color tile.
 Furthermore, there are more cuts using decorative shapes like Hexagons, Octagons, & Arabesque patterns.
 Check out the Reasons Why We Love Hexagon Tile Patterns.

 So, what’s the takeaway?
 Get it right the first time.
 Order enough tile.

 There’s a lot of useful information and wrong information online about how to install cement tile.
 This is a quick breakdown of best practices.

 First, cement tile needs to be sealed.
 Without proper sealer, it will stain upon contact with thinset or grout.